mnelissen/coo/README.md

 variables of class types on the stack and also to create them dynamically using keyword 'new'.
 See also [Constructors](#Constructors).

 Implementing functions in classes also uses same syntax as in C++.
+It is allowed to define (implement) functions that were not declared for that class.
+These are automatically made 'static' in the traditional C sense of being scoped to this file.
 Inside the class function implementation you can access member variables.
 E.g.:

 ``` cpp
 struct A {